IvanLauLinTiong/udemy-cryptocurrency-work/README.md

 These endpoints are updated every 5 minutes and are restricted to no more than 30 requests per minute.
 Click [here](https://coinmarketcap.com/api/) for respective API usage details.

 # Projects
-1. A Cryprocurrency Portfolio App
+1. A Cryptocurrency Portfolio App
 2. A Real-Time Price Alert App
 3. A Top 100 Cryptocurrency Ranking App
 4. Predict The Future Values of the Top 100 Crytocurrencies